saucelabs-training/demo-espresso/real-devices/README.md

 The [`SauceLabs.Mobile.Sample.Espresso.App.apk`](./SauceLabs.Mobile.Sample.Espresso.App.apk) file needs to be uploaded to Sauce Labs and an "App Project" needs to be created to reference the app from our test runner.
 Follow these steps to upload the APK and create an App Project:

-1. Sign into Sauce Labs at [https://app.saucelabs.com](https://app.saucelabs.com)
+1. Sign into Sauce Labs at [https://app.saucelabs.com](https://app.saucelabs.com).
-1. Navigate to SAUCE APPS &rarr; Legacy RDC &rarr; + New App &rarr; Android/IOS App.
+1. Navigate to **SAUCE APPS &rarr; Legacy RDC &rarr; + New App &rarr; Android/IOS App**.
 1. Follow the prompts to upload the `SauceLabs.Mobile.Sample.Espresso.App.apk` file.
 1. The `App name` will be the name of the project.
-Give it a descriptive name and replace spaces with for example dashes.
+Give it a descriptive name so you can recognize it easily.
 1. Once created, click on the new `Espresso-Swag-Labs-Mobile-App` project.
-1. Navigate to AUTOMATED TESTING &rarr; Espresso/Robotium &rarr; Setup Instructions.
+1. Navigate to **AUTOMATED TESTING &rarr; Espresso/Robotium &rarr; Setup Instructions**.
 1. Copy the value of the `testobject_api_key` and set it as an environment variable in the terminal you are executing your tests from:

     ```